michaelnordmeyer/jekyll-theme-emojification/README.md

 - Pages
 - Category pages
 - Header images
+- A styled redirection page, which will be used by the optional plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from)
 - Optional excerpts in feed, SEO tags, category and home pages
 - Automatic dark mode favicon
 - Content warnings for embedded videos